Leaders Lab

 Now in its second year, Leaders Lab—a program of the Hawai‘i Leadership Forum—has evolved into a dynamic platform for leaders to strengthen their leadership capacity in response to today’s complex challenges.
 Designed as annual, one-day immersive experiences for three years, each lab convenes approximately 20 participants to engage in collective learning, peer exchange, and personal growth to deepen their leadership practice in the values of kuleana, kūlana, ʻāina, and community.

 In Fall 2025, Leaders Lab will expand to the neighbor islands with new county-specific labs on Kaua‘i, Maui, and Hawai‘i Island.
 This next step honors the diverse strengths and needs of leaders throughout the islands and reflects the program’s commitment to cultivating place-based leadership.
-Applications for Neighbor Island Leaders Labs will be accepted from Monday, July 7 through 12:00 Noon HST on Friday, August 1, 2025, with additional details to be shared on this website in mid-June.
+Applications for Neighbor Island Leaders Labs will be accepted from Monday, July 7 through 12:00 Noon HST on Friday, August 1, 2025.

 In alignment with the program’s long-term vision, Leaders Lab will also launch the next component of its three-part leadership development journey.
 The 99 participants from the 2024 Leaders Labs will be invited to participate in the first of two annual follow-on labs within their original thematic groups.
 These continuation labs are designed to foster sustained connection, collective growth, and deeper alignment with community priorities over time.
 No additional applications will be accepted for these follow-on labs.